biolink/biolink-model/docs/index.md

  * [has quantitative value](has_quantitative_value.md) - connects an attribute to a value
  * [has taxonomic rank](has_taxonomic_rank.md)
  * [has unit](has_unit.md) - connects a quantity value to a unit
+ * [highest FDA approval status](highest_FDA_approval_status.md) - Should be the highest level of FDA approval this chemical entity or device has, regardless of which disease, condition or phenotype it is currently being reviewed to treat.
+For specific levels of FDA approval for a specific condition, disease, phenotype, etc., see the association slot, 'FDA approval status.'
  * [id](id.md) - A unique identifier for an entity.
 Must be either a CURIE shorthand for a URI or a complete URI
  * [iri](iri.md) - An IRI for an entity.
 This is determined by the id using expansion rules.
  * [mutation rate increased by](mutation_rate_increased_by.md)